Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Introduction

 \subsection{Acknowledgements}

 This work is part of the second author's PhD thesis.
 We thank Gwyn Bellamy, William Crawley-Boevey, Ben Davison, Emilio Franco, Marina Logares, for many useful conversations and enlightening comments on the topic of this paper.
 The second author would like to thank Jacopo Stoppa and the Department of Mathematics at SISSA, Trieste, for providing an excellent and stimulating working environment.
 The work of the second author was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1].
 The EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London and Imperial College London.
+The first author would like to thank the Hausdorff Institute for Mathematics and the Max Planck Institute for Mathematics in Bonn, where some of this research was carried out.
+We would also like to thank the anonymous referee for his/her useful suggestions.